baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/README.md

 # Gigabyte Designaire Z390 - for macOS Catalina 10.15 (19A602)
+### For newbies
+I documented the general steps you need to take to get a Hackintosh working with this EFI.
+You can see those steps here: https://github.com/baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/issues/1#issuecomment-573356024

 ### General Information
 This EFI uses Clover v2.5k-5097.
 This is a vanilla install.
 All kexts and drivers are kept in the EFI folder.